louissalin/mopem/README.md

 It also allows users to compile and install mono compatible projects from source and install them in a sandboxed mono environment.

+When installing a target (mono, mono_addins, monodevelop, etc.), mopem will download the code to a directory in ~/.mopem/sources and compile the code from there.
+When installing mono, the binaries will be copied to a directory inside ~/.mopem/install.
+When installing any other target, the binaries will be installed in somewhere in ~/.mopem/install, depending on which mono version is currently being used.

 ##PREREQUISITES

 You will need:
-* ruby 1.8.7 or better
+1. ruby 1.8.7 or better
-* the versionomy ruby gem.
+2. the versionomy ruby gem.

 ##SETUP